 Sexual Assault Prevention Online Courses

-As part of our comprehensive health and safety program, USU expects all incoming students – including first-year students, students returning from a leave of absence, transfer students and graduate students – to complete a sexual assault prevention online course before arriving on campus.
+As part of our comprehensive health and safety program, USU expects all incoming students – including first-year undergraduate students, students returning from a leave of absence, transfer students and first-year graduate students – to complete a sexual assault prevention online course before arriving on campus.
 Undergraduate students are also encouraged to take AlcoholEdu for College.
 These courses will empower students to make informed decisions about issues that affect our USU community.

 Course Completion Deadline